fidian/fid-umd/README.md

     // fid-umd post-end

-Your module is probably not called "Unknown" so let's change that and make it called BottledAwesome.
-Also, let's pretend your code needs some other libraries: FakeLibrary and TestingModule.
-Change just the first "fid-umd" line to match what you see here ...
+Your module is probably not called `Unknown` so let's change that and make it called `BottledAwesome`.
+Also, let's pretend your code needs two other libraries: `FakeLibrary` and `TestingModule`.
+Change just the first `fid-umd` line to match what you see here ...

     // fid-umd {"name":"BottledAwesome","depends":["FakeLibrary","TestingModule"]}